arkmq-org/markdown-runner/README.md

 Execution Control:
-  -i, --interactive          Prompt to press enter between each chunk -s, --start-from string    Start from a specific stage name -t, --timeout int          The timeout in minutes for every executed command (default 10) -u, --update-files         Update the chunk output section in the markdown files
+  -i, --interactive          Prompt to press enter between each chunk -s, --start-from string    Start from a specific stage (stage or file@stage) -B, --break-at string      Start debugging from a specific stage or chunk (stage, stage/chunkID, or file@stage/chunkID) -t, --timeout int          The timeout in minutes for every executed command (default 10) -u, --update-files         Update the chunk output section in the markdown files
       --ignore-breakpoints   Ignore the breakpoints